-Belfast is quick and easy to get to, it’s just 2 hours from Dublin by car, bus or train.
-Or if you’re flying from Great Britain, you can travel to Belfast from around 20 different airports, with the London to Belfast flight taking just 1 hour and 20 minutes.
+Belfast is quick and easy to get to, it’s just two hours from Dublin by car, bus or train.
+Or if you’re flying from Great Britain, you can travel to Belfast from around 20 different airports, with the London to Belfast flight taking just one hour and 20 minutes.

 6.30pm - A Belfast Welcome